Client-Based Capstone RFP

 Please Note: This is not an internship, but a team-based research consultancy.
 Capstone students are supervised by their faculty advisor with whom they meet every week, while communicating and consulting with their client on a regular basis.
 1

-1 Clients who are seeking help with daily office functions or projects of more limited scope than that envisioned by the client-based capstone project are encouraged to contact Lindsey Thomas, Assistant Director of Employer Relations and Career Development, at email@example.com.
+1 Clients who are seeking help with daily office functions or projects of more limited scope than that envisioned by the client-based capstone project are encouraged to contact Briana Green, Director of Career Development and Alumni Engagement at email@example.com.

 Request for Proposal